Version 6.1.2

 Encryption, Duplexing, and Rekeying:

-a.
-The plaintext P is processed sequentially in chunks of REKEY_INTERVAL size (1 MiB).

 b.
+The plaintext P is processed sequentially in efficient chunks of 1024 bytes.

-For each block within a chunk, a keystream is squeezed from the sponge and XORed with the plaintext to produce ciphertext.
-The original plaintext block is then absorbed back into the sponge’s state.
+c.
+For each chunk, a keystream of the same size is squeezed from the sponge and XORed with the plaintext to produce ciphertext.
+The original plaintext chunk is then absorbed back into the sponge’s state.

 Tag Generation: